Exercise - Write to the Expense Report table

 Completed

 Now that your data is set up, you need to be able to write to two data tables.
 You write data to the parent table first: the Expense Report table.
 Additionally, your app doesn't only need to write new records, it needs to edit existing drafts and show information for expense reports that are already submitted.
-As a result, you need to tell the fields which record is being edited or displayed.
-Also, you need to tell it whether to create a new record.
+As a result, you have to tell the fields which record is being edited or displayed.
+Also, you need to tell it whether to create a new record or not.
 To complete these tasks, you need a couple of variables.

 Use variables to control data flow